About the Farm

 Welcome to Maris Farms!

-What started as a humble and quaint pumpkin patch has sprouted into a full-fledged Fall “agritainment” destination for thousands of Puget Sound area families.
-It serves guests of all ages who seek the thrill of navigating their way through the 5+ acre corn maze, searching for and finding that perfect pumpkin in the 8+ acre pumpkin patch or braving the now infamous Haunted Woods.
+What started as a humble and quaint pumpkin patch has sprouted into a full-fledged “agritainment” destination for thousands of Puget Sound area families.
+It serves guests of all ages who seek the thrill of navigating their way through the corn maze, searching for and finding that perfect sunflower, pumpkin or picture in our picturesque fields, or braving the now infamous Haunted Woods.

-This Buckley-area farm offers great food options, scenic hayrides around the pumpkin patch and an animal barn full of goats, sheep, rabbits, chickens and pigs; and for those with a bit more energy who are seeking the more adrenalin-driven activities, there’s live pig and duck races, the kids’ courtyard (an overgrown playground of sorts with about a dozen kids’ activities), a huge jumping pillow, speleo cave, low ropes course, zip lines, mechanical bull riding, large tube slides, apple blaster cannons, human foosball and a massive candy cannon.
+This Buckley-area farm offers great food options, scenic hayrides around the farm.
+Depending upon the season, you’ll find an animal barn full of goats, sheep, rabbits, chickens and pigs; and for those with a bit more energy who are seeking the more adrenalin-driven activities, there’s live pig and duck races, the kids’ courtyard (an overgrown playground of sorts with about a dozen kids’ activities), Mega Slide, a huge jumping pillow, speleo cave, low ropes course, zip lines, large tube slides, apple blaster cannons (in the fall), human foosball and a massive candy cannon (Baby Animals and Fall seasons).

 “You should be able to come here and spend at least half a day enjoying any number of activities,” says Dale Maris, who dairied on the 40-acre location for 15+ years before selling his herd and turning it into what it is today.
 “There’s an activity for every age group and it’s as affordable and wholesome a form of family entertainment as you’ll find anywhere.”